Minnesota Payroll Tax Registration

 2. Register for Withholding Tax on e-Services

-Log into your e-Services account and register your business for withholding tax.
+Log in to your e-Services account and register your business for withholding tax.

 3. Configure Payroll with Your Withholding Account ID